SeizurEShield

 The data used in this project was sourced from the Temple University Hospital's EEG Corpus (https://isip.piconepress.com/projects/nedc/html/tuh_eeg/), and spans 17 years of data collection efforts with a total of 16,986 sessions from 10,874 unique subjects.
 The recordings in the dataset were taken via an 18 to 31 lead electroencephalography, or EEG, from approximately equal ratios of male and female patients (49% and 51% respectively), with an age range of <1 year to >90 years (median of 51.6 years).
 All data was thoroughly de-identified and randomized by the TUH Department of Neurology prior to addition to the corpus to comply with the HIPAA Privacy Rule.
 Approximately 87% of the recordings were taken due to epileptic activity, with another 12% due to strokes and the remaining 1% due to concussions.

 As the total dataset required ~600 GB of storage space, our team elected to use Amazon SageMaker as our main platform for staging the training and testing of our machine learning solutions.
-After comparing several different algorithms, the team decided to implement a Recurrent Neural Network model, chosen due to its aptitude for working with time-series data.
+Initial preprocessing involved data cleaning and file conversions, joining physician annotations to the data to provide timestamps, and channel standardization via the use of EEG montage mappings.
+After comparing several different algorithms, the team decided to implement a Recurrent Neural Network (RNN) and the ResNet-18 models for comparison, chosen for their aptitude in working with time-series data and performing image analysis, respectively.